wardweistra/Parkour.Spot/CONTRIBUTING.md

-# 🤝 Contributing to ParkourSpot
+# 🤝 Contributing to Parkour.Spot

-Thank you for your interest in contributing to ParkourSpot!
+Thank you for your interest in contributing to Parkour.Spot!
 This guide will help you get started with development and contributing.

 ## 🚀 Quick Start for Contributors